hanabi/hanabi.github.io/README.md

 ### The Negative Prompt

 * This convention applies to the *Dual-color Suits* variant.
-* In this variant, since negative color information conveys just as much information as positive color information, you should include that when deciding which card to play into a prompt.
+* In this variant, since negative color information conveys just as much information as positive color information, you should include that when deciding which card to play into a *Prompt*.
+* For example:
+  * Imagine that you have a red card in slot 1 and a red card in slot 2.
+  * You are then *Prompted* for a Burgundy 2.
+(Burgundy is composed of red and black.)
+  * Normally, you would play slot 1, since *Prompts* promise the left-most card.
-* For example, if you have a red card in slot 1 with no negative clues, and a red card in slot 2 with negative yellow, then normally you would play left-most if a Magenta card was prompted.
-But with this convention you would play slot 2.
+  * However, if the slot 1 card has no negative clues, and the slot 2 card has a negative yellow clue, then this is a *Negative Prompt* and you should play slot 2 instead of slot 1.

 ### Crazy 3 Saves & Crazy 4 Saves